christophemarois/phptextpost/README.md

 # PHPTextPost 1.1
 ### Description

-PHPTextPost is a lightweight, database-less and highly customizable posting system that can be used as a blog or news roll.
+PHPTextPost is a lightweight, database-less and highly customizable news system that can also act as a blogroll.
 It features:

 * Automatic thumbnail creation
 * Integrated markdown formating